aretu/fracture_energy/README.md

 Reference | Reference to the paper where data was first published Collection | Reference to a paper with a data collection including the data Notes | Notes on the origin of data
+Type of model | Category of model (e.g. pseudo-dynamic, or spontaneous-dynamic)

 ## Seismology
 Estimates of fracture energy with from seismologic data (natural, induced, and laboratory seismic events).